Great Bear Institute

 Humans have shared the bounty of this land-sea interface for millennia.
 Today, a wide variety of stakeholders and interests exist on land and sea: Provincial, federal, and First Nations governments are finally working together to find solutions that can support communities economically while protecting precious resources.
 Logging, commercial fishing, oil and gas development and transportation each have long and complex histories in the region, and futures in flux.
 Ecotourism, fishing and hunting add economic drivers, but at what cost or benefit to the ecosystem?
 And how do small, remote communities, often only accessible by float plane or boat, work together to envision and implement a future for the region?

-During the Great Bear Institute, Fellows will learn first-hand how coastal communities survive and thrive while managing finite resources, conserving delicate ecosystems, mitigating and adapting to potentially dramatic changes in their economic and social systems, and how those forces interact.
-Among the topics we plan to cover:
+In September 2017, IJNR took a group of 13 journalists into the Great Bear to hear from First Nations representatives and other stakeholders about this complex interplay of culture, economics, and the natural world.
+Fellows learned first-hand how coastal communities survive and thrive while managing finite resources, conserving delicate ecosystems, mitigating and adapting to potentially dramatic changes in their economic and social systems, reclaiming cultural heritage, and how those forces interact.
+Among the topics we heard about:

 - The history of the Great Bear Rainforest and Sea, and how disparate interests - including the timber industry, NGOs, governments, and First Nations - came together in an unprecedented collaboration to protect them.